kadete90/organization-checkout-com/README.md

 * _put_     : api/basket/items/{id} : Update amount of product in the Auth User Basket
 * _delete_  : api/basket/items/{id} : Remove item from the Auth User Basket
 * _delete_  : api/basket/clear      : Clears all items from the Auth User basket
+* _get_     : api/healthcheck       : For reporting the health of app infrastructure components

 ## ApiClient
 * AuthenticateAsync: adds token as a header of internal httpClient